Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/07-Use-delta-lake.md

 After completing this lab, you will be able to:

++ Task 1: Provision an Azure Synapse Analytics workspace
-+ Task 1: Create delta tables.
++ Task 2: Create delta tables.
-+ Task 2: Create catalog tables.
++ Task 3: Create catalog tables.
-+ Task 3: Use delta tables for streaming data.
++ Task 4: Use delta tables for streaming data.
-+ Task 4: Query a delta table from a serverless SQL pool.
++ Task 5: Query a delta table from a serverless SQL pool.

 ### Estimated timing: 90 minutes